- Database Basics from Apr 5, 2020, 8:55am

 A good example of where I’ll start using it soon, for the Silver Bat stories (more in that universe are definitely coming), I currently just have a Markdown file that lists all the characters.
 It includes their profiles from my profile generator, plus a brief biography and possible plot threads.
 When the time comes to share that information with other people, it would be nice to manage that data better and also turn it into a kind of concordance to be able to see where all the characters have been used.

 For much more information, you can read through the documentation.
-It’s not particularly friendly to newcomers who don’t already understand how things work—which is hopefully nobody who got to the end of this post—but it’s extensive enough to answer most questions that aren’t related to the library.
+It’s not particularly friendly to newcomers who don’t already understand how things work—which, in theory, is nobody who got to the end of this post—but it’s extensive enough to answer most questions that aren’t related to the library.

 Bonus: SQLite Export